 General Usability and Extra Features

-In general, the Baratza Vario is a pleasure to use.
+In general, the Vario is a pleasure to use.
 It is a very quiet grinder which is immensely helpful in a domestic setting (think spouses/partners at 6am…).
 It has a small footprint and so can easily fit into most kitchens and coffee stations.
 In addition, the Vario has been intentionally designed to have a very short and direct grind path.
-This means there are less places for all ground coffee to accumulate in the grinder and so less retention.
+This means there are less places for ground coffee to accumulate in the grinder and so less retention.

-So in summary, who should consider purchasing the Baratza Vario is its versatility and flexibility.
+The genius of the Baratza Vario is its versatility and flexibility.
 It is a good grinder if you are regularly changing between brewing methods and looking for a single grinder to cater to your needs.